kaizhu256/roguetech-cheat/README.md

     // cheat - can add weapon/equipment/armor to mech over its weight-limit "cheat_mechweightlimit_off": "1",

+    // cheat - can purchase nuclear-ammo from shop "cheat_nukepurchaseable_on": "1",

     // cheat - pilot-abilities have have 0 cooldown
     "cheat_pilotabilitycooldown_0": "1",